“Slow down”, “Put your phone down”, “Do one thing at the time” are some of the things I’ve heard from my mum while eating for years.

-Not really but last week, Stéphanie (who I didn’t know) sent me a nice message & a breakfast recipe after this post and that’s all it took to make me stop, think and give it a go (timing is always everything!)
+In a timely manner, last week, Stéphanie (who I didn’t know) sent me a nice message and a breakfast recipe after seeing this post on Instagram and that’s all it took to make me stop, think and give it a go (timing is the essence isn’t!?)

-I’m sure I’m not the only one to be the Queen of multi-tasking but somehow I don’t think it’s a good thing.
+I’m sure I’m not the only one to multi-task but somehow I don’t think it’s a good thing.

 One of the problems of our daily lives regardless of where we live is that many of us rush through the day and we feel like we have no time for anything but we do have time.